nwg/racket-wiki/SoC-Ideas-2016.md

 * Summary: provide a one or two sentence summary of the project.
 * Benefits: provide a few reasons why this project would be useful.
 * Requirements/Difficulty: any required experience or knowledge.
 Difficulty if applicable.
-* Possible mentor: each projects needs at least one possible mentor.
+* Possible mentor: Leif Andersen
 * Other: any other notes.
 Use this space to outline project details, if any.

 ---